 It’s also worth considering other ways you might enter the world of real estate investing, without actually directly acquiring a property.
 Purchasing shares in a real estate investment trust (REIT), for instance, provides you with many of the benefits of real estate investment without the responsibilities associated with direct ownership and management.

-Buying into a REIT or other non-ownership opportunity may be less exciting than directly owning your own investment property… but it can be significantly easier.
-This is definitely the case if you’re still working full-time and don’t have the capital on-hand to buy an entire multi-family building and contract a management firm.
+Buying into a REIT or other non-ownership opportunity may be less exciting than directly owning your investment property… but it can be significantly easier.
+This is the case if you’re still working full-time and don’t have the capital on-hand to buy an entire multi-family building and contract a management firm.

 Recognize the benefits of a hands-off approach

 Savvy investors are flexible and creative.
-While owning and managing your own property is certainly romantic, it’s far better to identify and pursue investment solutions that fit your lifestyle and move you closer to your investment goals.
+While owning and managing your property is certainly romantic, it’s far better to identify and pursue investment solutions that fit your lifestyle and move you closer to your investment goals.

 It’s always important to remember that investing is supposed to provide you with freedom, not tie you down to another career.
 While real estate investing will always require some amount of time and effort, it should ultimately provide you with a more relaxed lifestyle.